amartya18x/NLPparser/README.md

 ## Hello whoever is here

 To run the code , run the simple command
-`python parser.py`

-There are somethings you would have to know :

-+ __small.grammar__ contains the grammar.
-It has to be in CNF for now.
-+ __example.text__ contains the line to be parsed
-+ __parse_tree.png__ will print a picture of the parse tree.
-+ A pretty formatted version of the print will appear on terminal.

-> A bigger grammar is added to the big.grammar file
+`python cyk_parser.py` for running the cyk parser
+`python earley_parser.py` for running the earley parser

+The grammars can be found in `./big.grammar.cnf` and `./big.grammar.early`

+Example sentences are there in `./example.txt`

 Best of luck!